mikedlowis-archive/bci/README.md

 ### Forcing a Build

-The following command will force an execution of teh configured build command for the given project
+The following command will force an execution of the configured build command for the given project

     $ bci build some_project